mvdnbrk/laravel-mix-docs/upgrade.md

 ## New

--   Faster compiles
+-   Faster compiles.
 -   Faster npm installs.
--   Upgraded to webpack 4
+-   Upgraded to webpack 4.
--   Upgraded to vue-loader 15
+-   Upgraded to vue-loader 15.
--   Upgraded to Babel 7
+-   Upgraded to Babel 7.
 -   Automatic vendor extraction.
 If you call `mix.extract()` with zero arguments, all vendor dependencies (any package from `node_modules/` that you pull in) will automatically be extracted.
 Nifty!
 -   CSS minification (via cssnano) options may be provided 887808f
 -   PostCSS plugins may be passed to mix.sass/less/stylus() on a per-call basis.
 This means you may provide unique PostCSS plugins for each `mix.sass()` call, if desired.